Show on Cruel Stage

 Show on Cruel Stage (殘酷舞台真實錄) is Taiwanese Mandopop artist Show Lo's first concert DVD album.
 It was released on 11 July 2008 by EMI Music Taiwan.
 It was recorded during the 2007 Show Lo (Show On Stage) World Tour (一支獨SHOW 世界巡迴演唱會) concerts held on 17 and 18 November 2007 at Taipei Arena, Taiwan.

 The album features songs from his first five studio albums, from his debut album, Show Time in 2003 to Show Your Dance in 2007.
-It also includes dance performances with guests Karen Mok on 17th and Rainie Yang on 18th, as well as Show's performance of tracks by Cantopop artist Alex To and Aaron Kwok.
-The duets with guests, Jolin Tsai, "天空" (Sky), on 17th and Elva Hsiao, "敗給你" (Lost To You), on 18th, were not included due to copyright and technical issues.
+It also includes dance performances with guests Karen Mok on the 17th and Rainie Yang on the 18th, as well as Show's performance of tracks by Cantopop artist Alex To and Aaron Kwok.
+The duets with guests Jolin Tsai "天空" (Sky) on the 17th and Elva Hsiao "敗給你" (Lost To You) on the 18th, were not included due to copyright and technical issues.

 The album debuted at number one on Taiwan's G-Music Weekly Top 20 Audio/Video Chart (影音榜) at week 28 (11–17 July 2008) with a percentage sales of 38.02%.
 It peaked at number one for four week and charted in the Top 20 for 61 weeks.

 The album was awarded one of the Top 10 Selling Mandarin Albums of the Year at the 2008 IFPI Hong Kong Album Sales Awards, presented by the Hong Kong branch of IFPI.